tapeshsharma676-hue/OIBSIP/TASK 1/README.md

-# Iris Flower Classification
+# Iris Flower Classification Using Machine Learning

-## Project Overview
+## Objective
-This project uses Machine Learning to classify Iris flowers into different species based on their physical characteristics such as sepal length, sepal width, petal length, and petal width.
+To build a machine learning model that classifies Iris flowers into different species based on their physical characteristics such as sepal length, sepal width, petal length, and petal width.

-## Objectives
+## Steps Performed
-- Understand classification algorithms
-- Analyze flower characteristics
+1. Imported the Iris flower dataset.
+2. Explored the dataset and checked for missing values.
+3. Performed data preprocessing and cleaning.
+4. Conducted Exploratory Data Analysis (EDA).
+5. Visualized feature distributions and relationships.
+6. Split the dataset into training and testing sets.
-- Build a predictive classification model
+7. Trained a classification model.
-- Evaluate model accuracy
+8. Evaluated the model using accuracy metrics.
+9. Predicted flower species based on input features.

-## Technologies Used
+## Tools Used
 - Python
 - Pandas
 - NumPy
 - Matplotlib
 - Seaborn
 - Scikit-Learn

-## Machine Learning Algorithm
-- Logistic Regression
+- Jupyter Notebook

 ## Dataset Features
 - Sepal Length